jeromeetienne/threex.cloudgaming/README.md

 [threex](http://jeromeetienne.github.io/threex/) module
 for
 [three.js](http://threejs.org)
-which provide an 2-cents cloudgaming solution for webgl games.
+which provide a simple cloudgaming solution for webgl games.
-The implementation is simple.
 It is easy to use too.
-You can include it in your game in a snap.
+You can put it in your game in a snap.
 The whole thing is a little more 300lines at the moment.
 I did a minigame to test it.
 It worked ok at 20fps over wifi.